nmbrone/gulgul/README.md

   ```js
   webpack: [{ name: 'run' }, { name: 'watch', webpackWatch: true }]
   ```
-  Now you have `webpack:run` for the regular build and `webpack:watch` for watch mode:
+  Now you have `webpack:run` for the regular build and `webpack:watch` for watch mode.

 - #### `icons`